Recombinase Polymerase Amplification Information & Publications

 - Webb, M. R., Plank, J. L., Long, D. T., Hsieh, T. & Kreuzer, K. N. The Phage T4 Protein UvsW Drives Holliday Junction Branch Migration.
 J. Biol.
 Chem.
 282, 34401–34411 (2007).

-- Wu, H. et al. A RPA and Lateral Flow Strip Combined Method That Detects Salmonella enterica Serotype Typhimurium With No Worry of Primer-Dependent Artifacts.
+- Wu, H. et al. A Recombinase Polymerase Amplification and Lateral Flow Strip Combined Method That Detects Salmonella enterica Serotype Typhimurium With No Worry of Primer-Dependent Artifacts.
 Front.
 Microbiol.
 11, 1015 (2020).

 - Yonesaki, T., Miyazakie, J. & Minagawa, T. Genetic Studies on Non-Lethal Recombination Gene Mutants of Bacteriophage T4.
 Mem.
 Fac.
 Sci.
 Kyoto Univ.
 Ser.
 Biol.
 9, 87–96 (1984).